-Crazy Love is primarily about how our love for God should encourage us to reach out to the unsaved and to bravely remove traditions from religion and live out Christ’s commands unhinged.
-This fiery passion, as the devotional reveals comes from understanding God’s love toward humanity is so powerful that when absorbed transforms mediocre Christians into zealous believers.
-Such love empowers virtures like righteousness and holiness, these fruits enables children of God to stamp out idols and cut out sins in our lives.
+One of my favorite Christian devotionals is an infamous devotional by pastor and missionary Francis called Crazy Love.
+It is a sheer delight to read.
+The book is primarily about how our love for God should encourage us to reach out to the unsaved and to bravely remove traditions from religion and live out Christ’s commands unhinged.
+This fiery passion, as the devotional reveals, comes from understanding God’s love toward humanity is so powerful that when absorbed transforms mediocre Christians into zealous believers.
+Such love empowers virtues like righteousness, truth, and holiness, these fruits enable children of God to stamp out idols and cut out sins in our lives.

 What makes God’s love in a word “crazy” is the lengths He went to bring us back to Him, after we failed Him, sinned against Him, and rejected Him.

 In the first chapter of Crazy Love titled, “Stop and Think” Chan instructs the reader to stop and think about who God is.
 To take a nice, long hard look and remember the God we serve is the God of the universe.
 He is the one true God.
 The moment we see God, it should rouse the Christian spirit to worship God in light of His might, power, and glory.